 The ability to transfer your property tax to a new home is a major reason the 55+ homeowner can afford to move.

-Potential home sellers think about higher property taxes before selling thier homes.
-As Senior Real Estate Specialists (SRES) we know how to help the 55+ home owner get to where they really want to live.
+Potential home sellers think about higher property taxes before selling their homes.
+As Senior Real Estate Specialists (SRES) we know how to help the 55+ homeowner get to where they really want to live.

 We know because we are 55+ ourselves.
 Last year we downsized our multi-level home on a hill and transferred our property tax to our new one level home on an easy to maintain lot.

 We did this because I realized we were old.